 California courts are not likely to grant one parent the right to move to another state and to take with them a child who has a relationship with the other parent.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing chld custody and modification.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing chld custody and modification.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Move Away Orders